learning-zone/angular-basics/README.md

 **Provider**: A provider is an object declared to Angular so that it can be injected in the constructor of your components, directives and other classes instantiated by Angular.
 A service is a particular type of provider that is declared with its class name.

 In order for a service in Angular to be properly injected, it needs to be provided to either the component, the parent module or the app module.
 A service provided in the app module will have the same instance provided everywhere.
-Here\'s an example of two services provided in a component:
+Here is an example of two services provided in a component:
 ```typescript
 import { Component } from '@angular/core';
 import { WeatherApiService } from './weather-api.service';